 - 4.4 Investigation focus / Protecting the Vulnerable In terms of capacity of fully trained Detectives, it was acknowledged that the position was not where you would ideally want it to be.
 This was a real challenge not just locally.
 The Ministry of Justice fund went direct to "Signpost Bedfordshire", which was a statutory obligation.
 There were a good number of services available across the County, perhaps however, awareness of these was lacking.
-On this basis for any commissioning, there was a requirement to produce a communication plan. - 4.8 Child Sexual Exploitation "I will ensure I have the right resources to support them and will work with partner agencies to ensure the same" (Comment made was in relation to what were the correct resources).
-The right resources would be the appropriate support, which could be bespoke to each individual, so areas with prescriptive numbers of sessions wouldn't work. - 4.9 Ten Year Estate Plan In relation to comments concerning the need for the Force to have to borrow to fund the capital programme and a strategy to off-set carbon, this was included in Priority 2 (Cleaner and Greener).
+On this basis for any commissioning, there was a requirement to produce a communication plan. - 4.8 Child Sexual Exploitation "I will ensure I have the right resources to support them and will work with partner agencies to ensure the same" (Comment made was in relation to what were the correct resources). - 4.9 Ten Year Estate Plan In relation to comments concerning the need for the Force to have to borrow to fund the capital programme and a strategy to off-set carbon, this was included in Priority 2 (Cleaner and Greener).
 It was acknowledged that this could be included in the Estate Plan.
 The Force would be considering its carbon footprint, including investigation into the use of electrically powered vehicles.
 (Comments a holistic assessment of every aspect of the Force over 10 years was required; sustainability needed to be a part of every organisation's business long term plans were required.)
-Yes long terms are required hence the request.